 Students whose accounts are on financial hold will not be able to access Advance Registration.
 Please be sure to resolve any issues before the end of the month by contacting SFS – 215-898-1988.

 Advance Registration results are available about a week after advance registration ends; when registration opens again, students will be able to view, and make changes or additions to, their course schedules.
 At that point, registration is live and students will see results immediately.
 Registration will remain open through the second week of classes.

 For MSW Students

-In Fall 2019, there are four one-week intensive courses.
+In Spring 2020, there are three one-week intensive courses over spring break (March 9 to March 13).
 These courses follow the normal registration processes.
-Because these courses require pre-session work, students who wish to register for open seats after May 15 may need a permit from the instructor.
-Fall 2019 one-week intensives are:
+Because these courses require pre-session work, students who wish to register for open seats after January 28 will need a permit from the instructor.
+Spring 2020 one-week intensives are:

 MSW students must take a Research Option as part of the MSW curriculum.
 Students may choose any research option, regardless of their clinical or macro concentration.